 The phrase “…Software is eating the world.” was famously used by Marc Andreessen in a WSJ article in 2011.
-It is now 2020, and one could argue that software has successfully eaten the world.
+No one could argue that software has successfully eaten the world today.

 In just about every aspect of our lives (private as well as professional), software solutions are replacing the “old way” of doing things.
 Software applications are everywhere and always accessible via the ubiquitous availability of devices (“things”) and internet connectivity.

 One interesting aspect of software is its intangibility – the fact that allows software to be updated, changed, and distributed rapidly and easily.
 With the push (or the tap) of a button, you can make new software, i.e. new functionality, available to all the users in your ecosystem, the endpoints if you wish.

 Obviously, you as an organization want to monetize your customer using your legit software and services.
 Also, you want to restrict usage to only those who are currently paying customers.
 In some use cases, it might even be restricted to certain hardware devices with validated firmware (i.e. software that runs embedded in devices, directly on the microcontroller).